 Stonington Vineyards, a founding member of the Connecticut Wine Trail, is best known for its barrel fermented Chardonnay and its proprietary blends Seaport White and Triad Rose.
-We also produce Vidal Blanc, Gewürztraminer, Riesling and Cabernet Franc.
+The Vineyards also produce Vidal Blanc, Gewürztraminer, Riesling and Cabernet Franc.

-The Watch Hill Light has served the seafaring community of Watch Hill and its neighbors for over 200 years.
-Within the museum, visitors have the opportunity to view letters, bills and journals that offer insight as to how the lighthouse keepers lived and worked in the facility.
+The Watch Hill Light has served the seafaring community of Watch Hill, Rhode Island and its neighbors for over 200 years.
+Within the museum, visitors have numerous things to do, including the opportunity to view letters, bills and journals that offer insight as to how the lighthouse keepers lived and worked in the facility.

 Mystic Seaport: The Museum of America and the Sea is the nation's leading maritime museum.
 Explore American maritime history first-hand as you climb aboard historic tall ships, stroll through a re-created 19th-century coastal village or watch a working preservation shipyard in action.

-Westerly Land Trust has acquired over 1,500 acres of land around Westerly and offers a number of marked hiking trails, as well as guided hikes and walks throughout the year.
+Westerly Land Trust has acquired over 1,500 acres of land around Westerly, Rhode Island and offers a number of things to do, including marked hiking trails as well as guided hikes and walks throughout the year.

 Presented by Westerly's Colonial Theatre, this popular event draws over 20,000 audience members each summer to historic Wilcox Park in downtown Westerly to experience the thrill of live, outdoor theater.

-Salt Marsh Opera fuses beloved music with merry scandals & romantic antics, sorrows & tragedies to create exhilarating Coastal Connecticut performances.
+Salt Marsh Opera fuses beloved music with merry scandals and romantic antics, sorrows and tragedies to create exhilarating Coastal Connecticut performances.